mobie/platybrowser-project/segmentation/correction/README.md

 ## Step 2: Split falsely merged objects with seeds

-The `splitting tool` allows to split objects by providing seeds for the different cell, cell fragments or extracellular tissue erronously merged together.
+The `splitting tool` allows to split objects by providing seeds for the different cells, cell fragments or extracellular tissue parts erronously merged together.
 It is implemented using [napari](https://github.com/napari/napari#napari).
 Start it via
 ```sh
 ./run_splitter.sh paintera_projects/project<ID>